Gloomy day in Pittsburgh

 Eight Elvises at The Andy Warhol Museum in Pittsburgh

-Note: Admission to the Warhol is also free to Bank of America cardholders the first full weekend of each month.
+• Discounts: Admission to the Warhol is also free to Bank of America cardholders the first full weekend of each month.
+Note that each guest has to show their card and photo ID to take advantage of the deal.

 Gateway Clipper cruise in Pittsburgh

-This top rated cruise travels a scenic course along the 3 rivers (the Ohio, Allegheny, and Monghala meet at Point State Park) in downtown Pittsburgh.
-Next to the overlooks and famous Duquesne Incline, taking a cruise is one of the best ways to enjoy the beautiful urban scenery and many mesmerizing bridges.
 While the boat offers outdoor seating for the warmer seasons, you can still enjoy the climate controlled indoor deck on cold and rainy days.
 In fact, smoking is allowed outdoors so it’s probably better to sit inside anyways.
-Check the Clipper website for upcoming events and specials – they offer a number of fun holiday and dinner cruises.

 View of Pittsburgh bridge via the Gateway Clipper cruise